francescomambrini/AgdtUDPipe/doc/guidelines.md

 #### Genitives with exclamation

 It's a genitive of cause ("alas for..."), thus `ADV` attached to the exclamation.
 See e.g. *Aj* 366: ὤμοι γέλωτος (`ExD --> ADV`).

+#### γάρ

+γάρ is not a conjuction, and therefore it must **not** be annotated as `AuxC`.
+The particle is the typical sentence adverbial, and therefore is always annotated as `AuxY`.
+The fact thatin English it is often translated with the conjunction "for" is utterly irrelevant.

+Occasionally, γάρ occurs in the middle of a sentence within a parenthetical expression.
+In that case, use the appropriate rules for annotation of parenthetical expressions (see below).

+#### Parenthetical expressions

+We distinguish between one-word parenthetical expressions like οἶδα ("- I know -") and more complex parenthical sentences, where there is a verb govering a whole group of words or expressions.

+The formers, can be adjectives used in "apposition to the whole sentence" (this is how they are typically referred to in commentaries, and they are not uncommon in tragedy); they are annotated as `ATR` and depend from the root of the sentence (or the clause they qualify).
+Most frequently, one-word parenthetical expressions are first-person verbs like οἶδα that are used to characterize the enunciative stand of the speaker.
+As such, they are a typical instances of `AuxY`.

+More complex parenthetical are generally printed within parentheses and govern more complex syntactical constructions.
+In this case, the head of the sentence (typically, the verb) depends on the word the parenthesis is attached to.
+This can be the whole root of the sentence, if the parenthetical sentence adds information or comments on the whole sentence; or to the specific word of the sentence the parenthesis makes reference to.
+The head of the parenthetical sentence is tagged as `PRED` with the special `_PA` appendix derived from the [PDT guidelines](https://ufal.mff.cuni.cz/pdt2.0/doc/manuals/en/a-layer/html/ch03s05.html).

+Note that nominal clauses used parenthetically such as νόμος γάρ or θέμις γάρ ("as it is the law / customary"), which are frequent in Homer, are in fact cases of more syntactically complex parenthesis, to be annotated with the `PRED_PA`.
+As the clauses are nominal, they should be annotated accordingly: the `PRED_PA` element is a reconstructed node.